jchristgit/bolt/docs/cogs/infractions.md

 ```

 ### `.infr list [type:str]`
-Lists all infractions on this guild When given a type out of the types listed above, shows only infractions with the given types.
+Lists all infractions on this guild.
+When given a type out of the types listed above, shows only infractions with the given types.
 Requires the `MANAGE_MESSAGES` permission.
 ```js
 // Show all infractions on this guild.